New CRM integrations: Salesforce & HubSpot

 How to improve patient satisfaction survey response rates

-Providers receive financial incentives based on performance measures.
-And one way the federal government evaluates performance measures is by tracking patient-reported outcomes in these surveys.
+Under the value-based care system, providers receive financial incentives based on performance measures.
+One way the federal government evaluates performance is by tracking patient-reported outcomes in healthcare satisfaction surveys.

-The goal: get more responses back, from a representative sampling of your patient population, within 0-5 weeks of the patient visit.
+The goal: Get responses back from a representative sampling of your patient population within five weeks of a visit.

 Why are larger sample sizes important for patient satisfaction surveys?